 Abstract (250 words)

 The human lateral frontal cortex (LFC) is hypothesized to play an important role in a wide range of psychological processes, including the flexible adaptation of behavior in support of task-related goals.
 However, no consensus mapping between LFC anatomy and discrete psychological states has emerged from extensive fMRI study of this area.
 In the present study, we used a data-driven approach to generate a comprehensive functional-anatomical mapping of LFC from the largest available meta-analytic database of 11,406 neuroimaging studies.
-First, we identified putatively separable LFC regions by exploiting differences in whole-brain co-activation to group voxels into spatially distinct clusters, revealing 14 spatially specific LFC sub-regions hierarchically organized into three whole-brain networks: fronto-parietal, default and sensori-motor.
+First, we identified putatively separable LFC regions by exploiting differences in whole-brain co-activation to group voxels into spatially distinct clusters, revealing 14 LFC sub-regions hierarchically organized into three whole-brain networks: fronto-parietal, default and sensori-motor.
 Next, we used multivariate classification to identify the psychological states most strongly predictive of brain activity for each cluster, resulting in dissociable psychological profiles for each sub-region.
 We observed large functional differences between regions in different networks, supporting the view that large-scale brain networks support categorically different modes of processing.
 Within each network, however, we observed relatively low functional-anatomical specificity, suggesting the modular organization of discrete psychological processes within LFC, such as ‘working memory’, has been vastly overestimated.
 Instead, our results are consistent with the emerging view that individual regions within networks work in a distributed fashion to enable flexible, adaptive behavior.

 Flexible behavior is the hallmark of human and nonhuman primates.
 Such flexible behavior enables the navigation of complex, rapidly changing environments, the pursuit of goals in the face of various obstacles, planning for hypothetical future events and the communication of complex ideas with others using language.
 Decades of research have suggested lateral frontal cortex (LFC) supports a range of discrete psychological functions critical for supporting high-level behavior (Goldman & Rakic, 1996; Miller at al. 2011).
 Although extensive work has identified putatively separable psychological processes critical for flexible behavior– such as ‘working memory’, ‘inhibition’ and ‘conflict’– the precise organization of these processes within discrete lateral frontal anatomy remains actively debated.